csev/dj4e/assn/dj4e_ads1-40.md

 and combining them into a single application.

-Make sure to get the correct version of dj4e-samples.

-Setting up Ads1 on Django 4.2
+Setting up Ads1 on Django 4.0
 -----------------------------

 If you have never checked out the sample code on PythonAnywhere you can: